BLE-LTER/ble-handbook/handbook.md

 - If you added data URLs, find the data package in EDI, scroll to the bottom, and add the journal citation
 - Edit metadata fields as needed if Zotero wasn't able to fill them out
 - If your Zotero desktop application does not automatically sync to the library in the cloud, initiate a sync
 - Update the BLE website.
 A cached copy of the bibliography harvested from Zotero is used for the website, so the cache must be updated each time an item is updated in our bibliography.
-To update the cache, use NodeJS to run the file harvest_zotero.js in the website root folder.
+To update the cache, use NodeJS to run the file harvest_zotero.mjs in the website root folder with this command: `node --loader ts-node/esm harvest_zotero.mjs`.
 This will update the file biblio_data.js in the public js folder.
 Git-commit and push to reflect changes onto the live website.

 <a id="using-zotero-for-datasets"></a>
 ### Using Zotero for datasets